satt030/satt030-workshop/steps/02-agent-gateway/README.md

 - The response is translated back to OpenAI format

 > [!TIP]
 > Compare the two API styles!
 In Step 01, you had to provide `contextId`, `messageId`, and use the A2A JSON-RPC format.
-Now with the Agent Gateway's OpenAI-compatible API, you can use the simpler messages array format.
+Now with the Agent Gateway's OpenAI-compatible API, you can use the simpler messages array format (and don't have to fake a contextID).

 ## Understanding Gateway Routing